-Los Viejos — The Old Guys — help Nationals make World Series
+Los Viejos — The Old Guys — help Nationals make Series

 “We knew we were the oldest team in the league, and everybody said that’s a negative.
 We just tried to flip that and made it a positive, because we know how good … we can still play.
 All of us, even the old guys,” Scherzer said.
 “For me, I don’t even feel old.
 I feel young.
 I feel great and know that I can go out there and do everything I could do back when I was 25 years old.”

-AP Baseball Writer Ronald Blum and AP Sports Writer Stephen Whyno contributed.
+AP Baseball Writer Ronald Blum and AP Sports Writer Stephen Whyno contributed to this report.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports